siderolabs/talos/docs/content/configuration/userdata.md

 ## Services
 ### Init

-``Init`` allows for the customizatin of the CNI plugin.
+``Init`` allows for the customization of the CNI plugin.
 This translates to additional host mounts.

 ```yaml
 services: